Lodha Mathematical Sciences Institute

 The Lodha Mathematical Sciences Institute (LMSI) is a mathematical research centre located in Mumbai, India.
 It is India's only private mathematics research institute, inaugurated on August 17, 2025, in Mumbai.
-It was established by the Lodha Foundation, which received an endowment of approximately ₹20,000 crores ($2.5 billion) from the Lodha family.

 Mission and Vision

-Mission - LMSI foster an inclusive, collaborative, and meritocratic environment where mathematical ideas - from India and across the world - are explored, advanced, and shared for the greater good of humanity.
+Mission - LMSI fosters an inclusive, collaborative, and meritocratic environment where mathematical ideas - from India and across the world - are explored, advanced, and shared for the greater good of humanity.

 Vision - LMSI aspires to be a global leader in mathematical research - both fundamental and applied - to help build a better world.

 Leadership

 The institute is led by V. Kumar Murty, an esteemed mathematician known for his contributions to number theory and arithmetic geometry.
 Dr. Murty holds a Ph.D. from Harvard and has served as the Director of the Fields Institute as well as a professor at the University of Toronto.

 Scientific Advisory Panel

 LMSI is guided by a distinguished advisory panel of leading international researchers, including: